 No medical schools in Mexico currently offer specializations in palliative care, although according to a Human Rights Watch report from October 2014, six of the country’s 102 medical schools offer some courses.
 Palliative care diplomas can be received from a palliative care institute in Guadalajara or Mexico City but this is not the same as 2-3 years of specialty training abroad.
-Mexican doctors usually go to Argentina, Chile, or Spain for this specialization.
+Mexican doctors usually travel to Argentina, Chile, Cuba, or Spain for this specialization.
 Anesthesiologists can order morphine, others cannot, unless certified by the government through special courses.
 And for whatever reason, according to one of the speakers, pediatricians have not been readily included in the arena of palliative care in Mexico to date.

 It seems to be in the hearts and minds of Mexican healthcare providers to develop and implement more palliative care services for children.